zeh/usfxr/README.md

 To-do/ideas
 -----------

- * Add a button to export and create a Unity sound gameobject
  * Create button to copy code
  * Test in Javascript/create example
- * Create button to export to sound clip/game object
+ * Create button to export to Unity sound clip/game object
  * Show waveform in GUI
  * Add stats such as memory and build time to GUI
  * Show effect duration in GUI
  * Undo/Redo
- * Add option to "lock" GUI items like BFXR's interface
+ * Add option to "lock" GUI items like BFXR
  * Automatic static caching?
+ * Allow clip/game objects to be edited/re-synthesized?

 Acknowledgments